OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ### ASP.NET Core

-ASP.NET Core app receives REST requests from the Angular SPA, resizes images to 400x300 and puts NST jobs in queue.
+ASP.NET Core application receives REST requests from the Angular SPA, resizes images to 400x300 and puts NST jobs in queue.
 Since TensorFlow uses 100% of CPU power it is not practical to perform two transfers simultaneously, that is why that queue comes in handy.
-ASP.NET Core app is also responsible for responding to polling from Angular SPA and doing polling of Python back-end itself.
+ASP.NET Core application is also responsible for responding to polling from Angular SPA and doing polling of Python back-end itself.

 C# is my favorite language so the choice of ASP.NET Core is natural for me.
 But, considering Microsoft's efforts to improve the C# language (comparing with Java, C# syntax recently was and still is years ahead) and their efforts to move .NET Framework towards open-source and cross-platform development and deployment everyone should take a closer look at .NET Core.